eomii/rules_ll/README.md

    and set `comment.allowUnfree` and `config.cudaSupport` in `flake.nix`.

 > [!WARNING]
 > Don't use the tags or releases from the GitHub repository.
-They're an artifact
+They were used in
-> from old versions of `rules_ll` and probably in a broken state.
-We'll remove
+> old versions of `rules_ll` and probably in a broken state.
+Use a pinned commit
-> them at some point.
-Use a pinned commit instead.
+> instead.

 3. Enter the `rules_ll` development shell: